Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 #Compiling and Installing on Red Hat Based Distros

 First off I made a Tutorial for Debian based distros specifically Ubuntu located [here](http://ubuntuforums.org/showthread.php?t=1964479).
-This guide is actually pretty old and with the new updates to the servers I thought it was tI'me to re build my Tutorial.
+This guide is actually pretty old and with the new updates to the servers I thought it was time to re build my Tutorial.
 Now I can hear you saying "But the thread title says Red Hat", and indeed you would be correct.
 For this particular guide I will be using a Red Hat Variation namely CentOS.
 Before we get started lets run through the basics:

 This guide I will be assuming you have the OS pre-installed and ready for the picking.
-For this tutorial I will be using 2 Virtual Machines (one for Mangosd the other for RealmD) during the course of this tutorial I will mark which steps are for which machines (in the case you want to install on the *same* machine you may do so I am writing the guide in this fashion to show the separation of services)

 ###PREREQUISITES
 As a prerequisite you should understand the following:
 + Knowledge of BASH a Plus however not required
-+ Knowledge of command line text editors (i will use nano in this guide however you are more then welcome to use vi or even vim) Debian users that are used to "pico" should probably use nano as its praticly the same
++ Knowledge of command line text editors (i will use nano in this guide however you are more then welcome to use vi or even vim) Debian users that are used to "pico" should probably use nano as its practically the same
 + Users should also be fairly familiar with the Yellowdog Updater, Modified (yum package manager)
-+ Users should be knowledgeable with git and BASIC functionality we will need this for cloning repos
++ Users should be knowledgeable with rudimentary git functionality we will need this for cloning repos
-+ usage of Putty and WinSCP is a bonus however if your doing this on the box its self you may not need these tools
++ Usage of Putty is a bonus however if your doing this on the box its self you may not need these tools.
++ WinSCP or another similar piece of software for file transfer of data files to the server.

 ###PORTS
 Because this is a Red Hat derivative firewalls are more prominently installed from the get-go I will give a list of ports that you will need in order to use the system as this is an EAQ (Excessively Asked Question)